Photo: Magnar Myrtveit

 Beginner Slackliners, please arrive by 8:00pm for the slackline safety demo.
 Make sure you have 2 spotters.
 The ground is concrete; if you fall, you could get hurt!

-Upon arrival, Please submit your a) signed PXT Waiver (if you are a newbie) http://www.projectxteam.org/events/pxt-waiver.pdf and b) HKD20 donation (unless you have a slackline) to an event host with the ipad.
+Upon arrival, please find submit your a) signed PXT Waiver and b) HKD20 donation to an event host with an ipad.
+(Please see items 1 and 2 below.)
+Thank you.

 SLACKLINES & ATTENDEE / WAIT LIST